-Savour the history of Amsterdam in the City’s last 18th century estate at Huize Frankendael.
-In the estate’s elegant coach house is a restaurant serving up food Slow Food style — every ingredient can be traced back to its source, and the menu features produce grown right in the garden.
+Savour the history of Amsterdam in the City’s last 18th-century estate at Huize Frankendael.
+In the estate’s elegant coach house is the Merkelbach restaurant serving up food 'Slow Food' style — every ingredient can be traced back to its source, and the menu features produce grown right in the garden.

 With a menu that changes daily and a focus on ethical cuisine, BAK, located in the trendy Houthavens neighbourhood, is a haven for eco-conscious couples.
 A streamlined, sustainable set menu offers a meal that will surprise you — especially as its menu now features only wild game and fish.

 Brick walls, wooden beams and glittering chandeliers give off a rustic, romantic vibe at Van Speyk in the city centre.
 Located in a 17th-century warehouse, the restaurant serves up seafood such as oysters and escargot as an homage to its namesake, as well as classic Dutch dishes.